memseer/docs.memseer.com/docs/examples/health.md

 # Health

 Health is one of the most precious things we got.
 We tend to not think of it when everything is well, but it is all we can think of, otherwise.
 Life is busy, we all get carried away and not every health provider remembers to get a hold of you for annual (or semiannual) checkup.
-Let’s take charge of it and setup yearly checkup with doctor, dentist and perhaps a blood donation.
+Let's take charge of it and setup yearly checkup with doctor, dentist and perhaps a blood donation.

 Navigate to [memseer.com](https://memseer.com){:target="_blank"}